unixwork/xnedit/README.md

 Additional NEdit patches by: Fredrik Jönsson, Per Grahn.

-XNEdit contributions: Laszlo Ersek, Mike Becker and Peter Mühlenpfordt.
+XNEdit contributions: Laszlo Ersek, Mike Becker, Peter Mühlenpfordt and Valerio Messina.

 The regular expression matching routines used in NEdit are adapted (with permission) from original code written by Henry Spencer at the University of